 The holdfasts show a significant improvement, perhaps because they are harder to make badly.

 |Gramercy holdfast pad|

 Speaking of pads, the T.Deer models come up short here. too.
-The Gramercy meets certain quality control standards the one can expect from a manufacturer who knows what customers want and how to keep them.
+The Gramercy meets certain quality control standards that one can expect from a manufacturer who knows what customers want and how to keep them.
 The pad has a minimally smooth finish so as to not mar a wood surface and is cleansed of the forging residue.
 The image of the T. Deer model, left and above, speaks for itself although the photos in their Taobao store show much better looking examples of workmanship.
 It might also be a due to problems with my camera.

 Despite these readily identifiable flaws, I cannot dissuade myself from suggesting this holdfast model to my Chinese students and I will purchase more in the future and potentially suffer the consequences if standards slip down lower.
 There is no way that I can turn down the price for a simple piece of bent iron.
 A pair of these holdfasts sell on the Chinese market for less than $10 US (50 RMB).
 Yes, two of them!
 With a moderate delivery fee, I can receive them in two or three days.
 I'll still treasure and prefer my LieNielsen model, but as we expats say: zhe shi zhongguo.

 The benchdogs prove to be even more problematic.
 I bought a pair from LeeValley on which T.Deer likely based their copies.
 The shortcomings can be demonstrated thus.

 The holdfasts and benchdogs come with a new 19 mm spade bit for drilling holes into a benchtop to accommodate them.
 For all I know, these are, in fact, 3/4" spade bits originally made for export and simply stamped for just the Chinese consumer.
 3/4" is equivalent to 19.05mm, which is a reasonable substitute.

 |Veritas quality snugness|